 As the capstone to the program, the trainee writes and turns in a complete and submitted extramural grant application.
 In the majority of cases, the trainee will submit a NIH career development grant (NIH K23, K08) or equivalent foundation grant.
 In some cases, the trainee may submit a R21, R01 or equivalent independent grant.
 If planning to submit a grant to other agencies, the trainee should seek approval by the Career Development Committee in advance.
 The research grant proposal will use standard NIH forms (or similar forms for foundation-based awards).
 The research proposal should be based on the trainee’s prior research (project and manuscript(s) must form the background and significance of the proposal).
 The grant application will be developed with the close advice and guidance of the trainee’s mentor(s) and multidisciplinary team.

 It is highly recommended (but not required) that the trainee submits a complete grant application to the Center for Translational Medicine Internal Grant Application Review Committee, which is comprised of clinical and translational scientists.
 The Committee will critically evaluate the plan’s merit based on criteria similar in rigor to that used for the NIH peer-review process.
 After examining the grant, the Committee will meet with the trainee to provide criticisms and suggestions for revision and modification of all elements of the grant application.
 The scientific mentor is required to be present at this meeting for K-level applications.
 Based on this feedback, the trainee should revise the proposed plan to address the issues raised by the committee.

 The Center for Translational Medicine offers an intensive grant writing workshop in advance of each NIH submission deadline.
-For more details, contact Amy Mackenroth.
+For more details contact Harmony Hilton.